 -The Lord of the Flies represented the inner savage in all of us.
 When Ralph ran away from the savages he destroyed in showing he was able to finally “escape”.

--"surrounded by a fringe of inquisitive bright creatures, itself a silver shape beneath the steadfast constellations, Simon's dead body moved out toward the open sea."
+itself a silver shape beneath the steadfast constellations, Simon's

 -"The rock struck Piggy a glancing blow from chin to knee; the conch exploded into a thousand white fragments and ceased to exist."